 We are hosted side-by-side with Reddit, Github, Airbnb, Foursquare, Instagram, Netflix, Pinterest and many others.

-Hosted on Amazon is not cheap, but we prefer to pay more to provide higher uptimes.
-We know that our customers rely on Jitbit to do their business and we cannot afford to have any outages.
+Hosting on Amazon is not cheap, but we prefer to pay more to provide higher uptimes.
+We know that our customers rely on Jitbit to do their business and we cannot afford any outages.
 In fact, our helpdesk app has never had a major downtime in our history.
-Despite serving thousands of users every day the longest outage we had in nine years of our company lifetime was about one hour long.
+Despite serving hundreds of thousands of users every day the longest outage we had in nine years of our company lifetime was less than an hour long.

 We also offer an optional CDN "cloud hosting" feature, read more about it.